maxlibin/cb-redmart/README.md

 # cb-redmart

-This script is will help me check if redmart slot is available now or not, it runs every 5 mins in terminal.
+This script is to help me check if lazada redmart slot is available now or not, it runs every 5 mins in terminal.
 You need to change your username and password in index.js and run

 ```
 yarn install